 'Jerry Maguire' agent says US women put federation in 'a very difficult bargaining position' amid equal pay fight

-Is it be time to show them the money?
+Is it time to show them the money?

 The U.S. women's soccer team's blockbuster performance in the World Cup puts the United States Soccer Federation in a tough spot amid criticism of the sport's gender pay gap, according to super agent Leigh Steinberg.